DAAK543/azure-database-migration571/README.md

-- Click on the backup file link provided to download it on the remote desk
+- Click on the backup file link provided to download it on the remote desktop